mbostock/gistup/README.md

 * --help - show some help
 * --version - print the current version of gistup

+Gistup comes bundled with two helper programs: `gistup-rename` and `gistup-open`.
 Use `gistup-rename "description of gist"` to update the description of the gist in the current directory and `gistup-open` to open it for viewing in your default browser.

 ## Troubleshooting